(reading time: 1 hour, 1 minute)

 “Uh oh, is it locked buddy?”
 Lady mocked in a syrupy cheek-squished tone, weaponizing some of the maternal energy she’d developed with Promp.
 Pwoonk.
 “Here, let me hit the button.”
 Pwoonk.
 “Whoops, let me try again.”
 Pwoonk.
 “Are you pulling the handle while I’m hitting the button?
 You know that doesn’t work.”
 Pwoonk!
 Pwoonk!
 Pwoonk!
 The fairies laughed so hysterically that they got to feel their first Onthinice tears, which were pleasantly chilled.

 “That’s my car!”
-Morley barked, slapping at it.
+Morley snapped, slapping at it.
 Pwoonk.
 “You wouldn’t even be here if it wasn’t for me!”

 “You’re right; this is totally your fault,” Promp answered for the others.
 “Bye now.”
 Fatback hit the gas as if Morley’s face was printed on it, propelling them forward.
 The magic invigorated every system, so they weren’t expecting it to go quite so fast.
 They smacked the bumper of the next car up, crumpling it.
 Its ghostly pilot panicked, swerving out of the way and onto the grassy shoulder where it then rolled out of relevance.